Creative Writing Contests & Journal Submissions (CURRENTLY OPEN)

 Each student can submit to each of the categories once, so prep all of your files

 N0 personally identifying information should be on the submission file--only the title and the work itself should be included in the file (Word/rtf).

 **If you're not a current student, considering submitting The Dazed Starling: Unbound, which publishes works from current students, alumni, faculty, and friends of the university (including visual art).

-The Dazed Starling Cover Art Submissions (Currently Closed)
+The Dazed Starling Cover Art Submissions (Currently Open)

 If an art submission is chosen, it will be edited to format the cover.
-If a cover design is chosen, it should include the journal title, "Spring 2021" and "Issue 8."
+If a cover design is chosen, it should include the journal title, "Spring 2023" and "Issue 10."
 Full front and back design will be approximately 8 1/2 x 11 (landscape) with a spine inserted.
-To view previous selections, see Rosemary Welsh in James 254 or email Dr. Travis (email@example.com).
+To view previous selections, email Dr. Travis (firstname.lastname@example.org).
 Students should only submit original images or those to which they maintain rights.

 File should be submitted as JPG.

 - Width: 12.5582" (3767 px)